 Located in a beautiful historic building in central Bellerive, the Centre offers a range of activities and programs, facilities for hire and of course, the fantastic communal area called Alma’s Bar and Lounge.
 With activities and programs for people of all ages, the Centre really is the heart of Age Friendly Clarence!
-We’re open for hire and use seven days a week, with a manager on site Monday to Thursday from 12 noon to 4 pm.
+We’re open for hire and use seven days a week.

 The Centre is currently a flexible space containing meeting rooms, two halls, lounge area, bar and commercial kitchen with ample on-site parking.
 The future for the centre is bright with a refurbishment being planned to make the spaces more accessible and user friendly.